Bipulbisht/Weather-App/README.md

-# Weather-App
+# Weather-App Using JavaScript
-a weather app using html,css,js and API
+Learn How To Make Weather App using JavaScript
+In Html,Css and JavaScript